 Closing thoughts

 Understanding that 5 8 is how many inches isn’t just an academic exercise; it’s a practical skill that shows up in countless everyday tasks.
-By breaking the fraction down, visualizing the ruler, and using a few simple tricks, you can move from uncertainty to confidence.
-The next time you see “5 8” on a label, a plan, or a recipe, you’ll know exactly what it means in inches, and you’ll be ready to act on that knowledge without hesitation.
+Worth adding: by breaking the fraction down, visualizing the ruler, and using a few simple tricks, you can move from uncertainty to confidence.
+That's why the next time you see “5 8” on a label, a plan, or a recipe, you’ll know exactly what it means in inches, and you’ll be ready to act on that knowledge without hesitation.
 Keep this guide handy, and let the fractions work for you, not the other way around.

 Common pitfalls to avoid